 Basque Country is famous for the cake “Pastel Vasco.”
 A dessert that originates from the Basque-French region of Lapurdi.
 Pastel Vasco appeared in the nineteenth century.
 Each family has a traditional recipe for it, which is passed down from generation to generation.
 It is made of dough, flour, butter, and eggs and filled with pastry cream, although some are filled with apricots or other fruits from the area.

 Cities To Visit In Basque Country

 Now that we’ve covered the food and wine of Basque Country let’s dive into all of the places you need to visit.

 A city located in the north of Spain and the capital of Vizcaya’s province and historical territory.
-The town of Bilbao is the capital and the only town in the municipality.
+Bilbao is the capital and the only town in the municipality.
 The population is 346,843 inhabitants, according to the 2019 census.
 This makes it the most populated city in Basque Country.
-At the head of Bilbao’s metropolitan area is a conurbation of more than 1,000,000 located at the estuary or the river Nervión.
+At the head of Bilbao’s metropolitan area is a conurbation of more than 1,000,000 located at the estuary of the river Nervión.
 Two mountain ranges surround the urban nucleus with an average altitude that does not exceed 400 meters.
 These ranges form some of the natural limits of the municipality.

 Vizcaya Suspension Bridge

 Bilbao is becoming more popular among tourists, both national and international.
-Many were attracted due to the new museum Gughemheim.
+Many were attracted due to the new museum Guggenheim.
 The coast of Bizkaia is also with checking out.
 There are many small villages and towns by the sea.
 The dreamy type that is postcard-worthy!